CompVis/stable-diffusion/README.md

 ## inpainting

 - `inpaint_gradio.py` can fill masked parts of an image based on a given prompt.
-It can inpaint 512x512 images by using under 4GB of RAM.
+It can inpaint 512x512 images while using under 4GB of VRAM.

 - To launch the gradio interface for inpainting, run `python optimizedSD/inpaint_gradio.py`.
-The mask for the image can be drawn after selecting an image usign the gradio brush tool.
+The mask for the image can be drawn on the selected image using the brush tool.

-- The results are not yet perfect but can be improved by using a combination of prompt weighting and engineering and testing out multiple values of `--strength` argument.
+- The results are not yet perfect but can be improved by using a combination of prompt weighting, prompt engineering and testing out multiple values of the `--strength` argument.

 - _Suggestions to improve the inpainting algorithm are most welcome_.